| |

 Rhubarb Syrup Recipe

-A sweet rhubarb syrup recipe you can make to add to beverages, or use on top of pancakes, waffles, or ice cream.
+A sweet rhubarb syrup recipe you can use in beverages or drizzle over pancakes, waffles, or ice cream.

 Ingredients